dankamongmen/notcurses/python/README.md

 # notcurses

-Python bindings for the C [https://github.com/dankamongmen/notcurses notcurses] library. notcurses is a library for building complex, vibrant textual user interfaces (TUIs) on modern terminal emulators.
+Python bindings for the C [https://github.com/dankamongmen/notcurses Notcurses] library.
+Notcurses is a blingful library for building complex, vibrant textual user interfaces (TUIs) on modern terminal emulators, of which these Python bindings offer nowhere near complete coverage.

 by [nick black](https://nick-black.com/dankwiki/index.php/Hack_on) (<nickblack@linux.com>)